garg-aayush/building-from-scratch/sft/Notes.md

 | Average Format Accuracy | 0.1438   |

 ## Train the SFT model
+### Write the helper functions first
-- As a first task, I wrote and tested the helper functions that we need for SFT training.
+As a first task, I wrote and tested the helper functions that we need for SFT training.
     - `tokenize_prompt_and_output`: Tokenize the prompt and output strings, and construct a mask that is 1 for the response tokens and 0 for the prompt and padding tokens.
     - `compute_entropy`: Compute the entropy of the next token predictions.
     - `get_response_log_probs`: Get the response log-probs and the token entropy.